Our Creative Writing Courses

 Morning & afternoon teas included; bring lunch on Sunday.

-Sat, 29 August: 2.30-5.30pm; Sun, 30 August: 10am-3pm, Bunya House. $235.
-Whether it’s a novel or short stories you’re polishing, we can help.
-Spread over two days to help you absorb the info, this workshop gets rave reviews for its practical approach on what makes fiction stand up in today’s market.
-Our team of editor/authors tackle:
+Sun, 13 September: 10am-4pm, Bunya House.
+Very small group.
+Strict COVID compliance. $235.
+If you’re polishing a novel, we can help.
+Our Fiction Blitz gets rave reviews for its practical approach on what makes fiction stand up in today’s market.
+Our team of published and awarded editor/authors tackle:

 - What publishers seek in a hook, plot, character.